Hammarn/1MB335/Lab1.md

 First, figure out which fields it is that you want and then investigate `man cut` to figure out how to access them.

+**Question:** Write down the command you used to extract the name and nucleotide sequence!

 ### sed and regex